Microsoft Co. (NASDAQ:MSFT) Shares Sold by Rice Hall James & Associates LLC

-Rice Hall James & Associates LLC lowered its position in shares of Microsoft Co.
-(NASDAQ:MSFT) by 21.6% in the first quarter, according to its most recent 13F filing with the SEC.
+Rice Hall James & Associates LLC decreased its position in shares of Microsoft Co.
+(NASDAQ:MSFT) by 21.6% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 1,450 shares of the software giant’s stock after selling 400 shares during the quarter.
-Rice Hall James & Associates LLC’s holdings in Microsoft were worth $229,000 as of its most recent filing with the SEC.
+Rice Hall James & Associates LLC’s holdings in Microsoft were worth $229,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also bought and sold shares of the stock.
-Magellan Asset Management Ltd increased its holdings in Microsoft by 2.8% in the 4th quarter.
-Magellan Asset Management Ltd now owns 21,994,272 shares of the software giant’s stock valued at $3,468,497,000 after purchasing an additional 600,041 shares in the last quarter.
-Alesco Advisors LLC lifted its stake in shares of Microsoft by 42.1% during the fourth quarter.
-Alesco Advisors LLC now owns 16,925 shares of the software giant’s stock worth $2,669,000 after purchasing an additional 5,018 shares in the last quarter.
-GQG Partners LLC boosted its position in shares of Microsoft by 21.3% in the fourth quarter.
-GQG Partners LLC now owns 5,012,814 shares of the software giant’s stock worth $790,859,000 after buying an additional 879,345 shares during the period.
-Coastal Bridge Advisors LLC grew its stake in shares of Microsoft by 19.4% in the fourth quarter.
-Coastal Bridge Advisors LLC now owns 8,889 shares of the software giant’s stock valued at $1,402,000 after buying an additional 1,447 shares in the last quarter.
-Finally, Private Asset Management Inc. grew its stake in shares of Microsoft by 0.3% in the first quarter.
-Private Asset Management Inc. now owns 105,825 shares of the software giant’s stock valued at $16,690,000 after buying an additional 275 shares in the last quarter.
-70.71% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Magellan Asset Management Ltd grew its stake in Microsoft by 2.8% in the 4th quarter.
+Magellan Asset Management Ltd now owns 21,994,272 shares of the software giant’s stock valued at $3,468,497,000 after acquiring an additional 600,041 shares during the period.
+Alesco Advisors LLC grew its stake in Microsoft by 42.1% in the 4th quarter.
+Alesco Advisors LLC now owns 16,925 shares of the software giant’s stock valued at $2,669,000 after acquiring an additional 5,018 shares during the period.
+GQG Partners LLC grew its stake in Microsoft by 21.3% in the 4th quarter.
+GQG Partners LLC now owns 5,012,814 shares of the software giant’s stock valued at $790,859,000 after acquiring an additional 879,345 shares during the period.
+Coastal Bridge Advisors LLC grew its stake in Microsoft by 19.4% in the 4th quarter.
+Coastal Bridge Advisors LLC now owns 8,889 shares of the software giant’s stock valued at $1,402,000 after acquiring an additional 1,447 shares during the period.
+Finally, Private Asset Management Inc. grew its stake in Microsoft by 0.3% in the 1st quarter.
+Private Asset Management Inc. now owns 105,825 shares of the software giant’s stock valued at $16,690,000 after acquiring an additional 275 shares during the period.
+70.71% of the stock is currently owned by institutional investors and hedge funds.

+A number of equities research analysts recently issued reports on the stock.
+JPMorgan Chase & Co. set a $190.00 price target on shares of Microsoft and gave the company a “buy” rating in a research note on Thursday, May 14th.
+BMO Capital Markets raised their price objective on Microsoft from $200.00 to $212.00 and gave the company an “outperform” rating in a report on Thursday, April 30th.
+UBS Group raised their price objective on Microsoft from $200.00 to $207.00 and gave the company a “buy” rating in a report on Thursday, April 30th.
+Mizuho restated a “buy” rating and issued a $205.00 price objective on shares of Microsoft in a report on Wednesday, May 20th.
+Finally, Raymond James restated a “buy” rating and issued a $208.00 price objective on shares of Microsoft in a report on Thursday, April 30th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and thirty-six have issued a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and an average target price of $196.63.

+Microsoft (NASDAQ:MSFT) last issued its quarterly earnings data on Wednesday, April 29th.
+The software giant reported $1.40 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.27 by $0.13.
+Microsoft had a return on equity of 40.37% and a net margin of 33.36%.
+The business had revenue of $35.02 billion for the quarter, compared to the consensus estimate of $33.70 billion.
+During the same period in the prior year, the business earned $1.14 earnings per share.
+The business’s revenue was up 14.6% on a year-over-year basis.
+As a group, sell-side analysts forecast that Microsoft Co. will post 5.7 EPS for the current fiscal year.

 The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 10th.
-Investors of record on Thursday, August 20th will be paid a dividend of $0.51 per share.
+Stockholders of record on Thursday, August 20th will be given a $0.51 dividend.
 The ex-dividend date is Wednesday, August 19th.
-This represents a $2.04 dividend on an annualized basis and a yield of 1.03%.
-Microsoft’s payout ratio is currently 42.95%.
+This represents a $2.04 annualized dividend and a dividend yield of 0.99%.
+Microsoft’s dividend payout ratio is currently 42.95%.

-A number of research firms have weighed in on MSFT.
-Fundamental Research restated a “buy” rating and issued a $212.58 price target on shares of Microsoft in a report on Thursday, June 18th.
-Argus upped their target price on shares of Microsoft from $200.00 to $235.00 and gave the company a “buy” rating in a research note on Wednesday, June 24th.
-BMO Capital Markets raised their price target on shares of Microsoft from $200.00 to $212.00 and gave the company an “outperform” rating in a report on Thursday, April 30th.
-Barclays boosted their price objective on shares of Microsoft from $190.00 to $204.00 and gave the stock an “overweight” rating in a report on Thursday, April 30th.
-Finally, Piper Sandler lowered their target price on Microsoft from $199.00 to $192.00 and set an “overweight” rating for the company in a research note on Tuesday, March 31st.
-Two equities research analysts have rated the stock with a hold rating and thirty-seven have issued a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and an average target price of $196.63.

-In other Microsoft news, EVP Margaret L. Johnson sold 35,000 shares of the company’s stock in a transaction dated Friday, May 1st.
-The shares were sold at an average price of $176.08, for a total value of $6,162,800.00.
-Following the completion of the transaction, the executive vice president now owns 50,023 shares in the company, valued at approximately $8,808,049.84.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CAO Frank H. Brod sold 3,000 shares of the firm’s stock in a transaction that occurred on Friday, May 1st.
-The shares were sold at an average price of $176.94, for a total transaction of $530,820.00.
-Following the completion of the sale, the chief accounting officer now owns 57,136 shares in the company, valued at approximately $10,109,643.84.
+In related news, CAO Frank H. Brod sold 3,000 shares of the stock in a transaction dated Friday, May 1st.
+The stock was sold at an average price of $176.94, for a total transaction of $530,820.00.
+Following the transaction, the chief accounting officer now directly owns 57,136 shares in the company, valued at $10,109,643.84.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP Margaret L. Johnson sold 35,000 shares of the stock in a transaction dated Friday, May 1st.
+The stock was sold at an average price of $176.08, for a total value of $6,162,800.00.
+Following the transaction, the executive vice president now owns 50,023 shares in the company, valued at $8,808,049.84.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 38,049 shares of company stock valued at $6,702,736.
-1.39% of the stock is owned by company insiders.
+Insiders sold 38,049 shares of company stock worth $6,702,736 over the last 90 days.
+Company insiders own 1.39% of the company’s stock.

 Microsoft Corporation develops, licenses, and supports software, services, devices, and solutions worldwide.
 Its company's Productivity and Business Processes segment offers Office 365 commercial products and services, such as Office, Exchange, SharePoint, Skype for Business, Microsoft Teams, and related Client Access Licenses (CALs); Office 365 consumer services, including Skype, Outlook.com, and OneDrive; LinkedIn online professional network; and Dynamics business solutions comprising financial management, enterprise resource planning, customer relationship management, supply chain management, and analytics applications for small and medium businesses, large organizations, and divisions of enterprises.